raquo/Laminar/README.md

 For extra clarity: `nameBus.events` is a stream of all values passed to `nameBus`.
 In this case we wired it to contain a stream of values from the input text box.
 Whenever the user types into the text box, this stream emits an updated name.

+`mapTo` here might seem like magic, but all it does is grab the current value of a mutable DOM reference using a [by-name parameter](https://docs.scala-lang.org/tour/by-name-parameters.html).

 We could abstract away the input box to simplify our `appDiv` code.
 Here's one way to do it:

 ```scala